Parametrically driven Kerr temporal soliton crystals: Comoving-frame drift coefficient

-Here, in Fig.~\ref{fig2_diagram_d1}, we show the evolution of the moving frame delay corresponding to each branch in Fig.~\ref{fig2_diagram}(a).
-For each branch, as the driving strength $P$ increases, the moving frame delay $d_\mathrm{c}$ increases, indicating a reduction in the soliton crystal's group velocity.
-This reduction becomes more pronounced as the number of solitons increases.
+Here, in Fig.~\ref{fig2_diagram_d1}, we show the evolution of the moving frame delay corresponding to each branch in Fig.~2(a) in the Letter.
+For each branch, as the driving strength $P$ increases, the moving frame delay $d_\mathrm{c}$ decreases, indicating an increase in the soliton crystal's group velocity.

-This behavior aligns with the larger walk-off between the pump and signal, characterized by $d_1 = -699$, where the negative value indicates the pump propagates faster than the signal.
-As the driving strength increases, the signal power and soliton number grow, while the background remains nearly unchanged, collectively slowing down the soliton crystal's velocity.
+This behavior is consistent with the large pump-signal walk-off, characterized by $d=669$.
+With our convention, $d>0$ means that the second-harmonic pump field has a larger group delay than the fundamental signal field; equivalently, the fundamental field propagates faster than the pump field.
+As the driving strength increases, the signal power and soliton number grow, while the background remains nearly unchanged, collectively increasing the soliton crystal's group velocity.